5ire-tech/5ireChain/docs/README.md

 8. Updated Build on 5ire Documentation

 #### Q2 2024: Decentralized EVM Bridge
-Create a decentralized bridge that allows users the ability to bridge 5ire tokens between the Ethereum network and the 5ire EVM network.
+A decentralized bridge that allows for users to bridge 5ire tokens between the Ethereum network and the 5ire EVM network.

 #### Q2 2024: Secured Wallet Transactions
-Create a solution that enables secure wallet transactions for large amounts where the sender can generate a key to provide to the receiver (via social mechanisms), and funds will not be released until the key is input on the receiver’s side.
+Enables secure wallet transactions for large amounts where the sender can generate a key to provide to the receiver (via social mechanisms), and funds are only released once the key is input on the receiver’s side.

 #### Q2 2024: Wallet Inheritance
-Create a solution for sustainable wealth transfer within a decentralized network.
-The feature that allows a user to trigger the automatic transfer of asset ownership in a web3 wallet to another wallet, depending on the requirements and preferences of the owner.
-A real-world scenario is wallet inheritance upon the death of a wallet owner.
+Sustainable wealth transfer within a decentralized network.
+The feature allows a user to trigger the automatic transfer of asset ownership in a web3 wallet to another wallet, depending on the requirements and preferences of the owner.

 #### Q2 2024: 5ireScan
-Create an “EtherScan” style web app for 5ireChain to allow users to see any blocks, transactions, addresses or contracts on 5ireChain, and differentiate the explorer offering within the 5ireChain ecosystem.
+An “EtherScan” style web app for 5ireChain to allow users to see any blocks, transactions, addresses or contracts on 5ireChain, and differentiate the explorer offering within the 5ireChain ecosystem.

 #### Q2 2024: 5ireChain Mainnet Launch
 Incorporating all features from the Thunder Testnet GA, plus the following items:
     1. Decentralized EVM bridge
     2. 5ire Wallet Extension upgrade
     3. 5ireScan
     4. Secured Transactions feature
     5. Wallet Inheritance feature

 #### Q3 2024: Carbon Credit dApp
-Deploy a third-party carbon credit app that allows enterprises to deploy, bridge, acquire and retire carbon credits on 5ireChain.
+A third-party carbon credit app that allows enterprises to deploy, bridge, acquire and retire carbon credits on 5ireChain.

 #### Q3 2024: Carbon Credit + Sustainability Service Integration
-Update Sustainability Service to incorporate carbon credits retired on-chain to improve sustainability score.
-Enterprises that use a Carbon Credit exchange to retire carbon credits and offset carbon emissions will be rewarded within the consensus mechanism in real time.
+Update of the Sustainability Service to incorporate carbon credits retired on-chain to improve sustainability score, in real-time.

 ### Phase 3  - Near Future

 #### Q1 2025: Decentralized Sustainability Corporate Rating (DSCR) Hub
-Create a solution that enables enterprises to acquire a corporate sustainability rating report based on available sustainability data (ESG as a Service).
-This feature requires a long onboarding process for enterprises to provide data and for 5ire to validate data amongst several data brokers.
-Guidelines and validation for the format and scope of the data are defined within the solution and allow data and reports to be available on-chain.
-Sustainability reporting for enterprises on-chain brings more transparency and decentralized ratings.
+A hub that enables enterprises to acquire a corporate sustainability rating report based on available sustainability data (ESG as a Service), with an onboarding process for enterprises to provide data.

+### Phase 4  - Road to an Integrated Economy

 #### Q2 2025: Data Brokerage for Nodes
-Provide tools to onboard sustainability data via nodes.
-This feature allows nodes and data brokers to earn rewards for onboarding and validating reliable, quality data.
-The emphasis is to decentralize sustainability rating/reporting by acquiring and standardizing data across many brokers.
+Tools for onboarding sustainability data via nodes and generating rewards

 #### Q3 2025: 5ire Enterprise Licensing & dApp Marketplace
-Create a dApp marketplace aimed at business use cases for enterprises.
-Also, provides an ecosystem for enterprises/institutions to acquire, approve, renew and revoke licenses.
-The emphasis is to help to navigate enterprises from Web2 to Web3 and foment enterprise data on 5ireChain.
+A dApp marketplace/ecosystem aimed at business use cases for enterprises, to help to navigate enterprises from Web2 to Web3 and foment enterprise data on 5ireChain.

 #### Q4 2025: AI-driven Insights & Real-Time Monitoring in DSCR
-Implement ESG use cases for industry running in real-time (Energy consumption monitoring, housing demand forecasting, etc).
 Utilizing ESG data to provide insights that drive business decisions, by using AI and Machine Learning tools with 5ireChain data.

 #### Q1 2026: Fully interconnected DSCR Hub
-Implement advanced AI and industry-leading ESG use cases (prediction of future sales, Business success recom. engine, etc.).
-Create a fully interconnected infrastructure enabling data enrichment with 2nd and 3rd-party data partnerships.
+A fully interconnected infrastructure enabling data enrichment with 2nd and 3rd-party data partnerships.